StatisticalRethinkingJulia/StatisticalRethinking.jl/README.md

 ## StatisticalRethinking v4

 This is a breaking change from v3 of StatisticalRethinking.jl.
-Breakage may occur because over time more and better options become available to express the material covered in Statistical Rethinking.
+Breakage occurs because over time more and better options become available to express the material covered in Statistical Rethinking.
 Examples are the recently developed ParetoSmooth.jl for PSIS related examples, KeyedArrays as introduced in AxisKeys.jl for the representation of mcmc chains and the new graphics option with Makie.jl and AlgebraOfGraphics.jl.
 Also, an attempt is made to make StatisticalRethinking.jl fit better with the new setup of Pluto notebooks which keep track of used package versions in the notebooks themselves ([see here](https://github.com/fonsp/Pluto.jl/wiki/🎁-Package-management))

-If you prefer to use v3, you can use `] add StatisticalRethinking@v3.x.y` where 3.x.y is the latest released version for v3.
+If you prefer to continue using v3, you can use `] add StatisticalRethinking@v3.x.y` where 3.x.y is the latest released version for v3.

 Given that Julia provides several very capable packages that support mcmc simulation, it only seemed appropriate to make StatisticalRethinking on Julia mcmc implementation independent.

-The availablility of DynamicHMC, the huge progress made by the Turing.jl team over the last 2 years, the introduction of Julia `projects` in addition to Julia `packages`, the novel approach to notebooks in Pluto.jl and the work by [Karajan](https://github.com/karajan9/statisticalrethinking) were a few of the ideas that triggered exploring a new setup for StatisticalRethinking.jl and the 'course' projects [StatistcalRethinkingStan](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and [StatisticalrethinkingTuring](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl)
+The availablility of DynamicHMC, the huge progress made by the Turing.jl team over the last 2 years, the introduction of Julia `projects` in addition to Julia `packages`, the novel approach to notebooks in Pluto.jl and the work by [Karajan](https://github.com/karajan9/statisticalrethinking) and currently [Shuma](https://github.com/Shmuma/rethinking-2ed-julia) were a few of the ideas that triggered exploring a new setup for StatisticalRethinking.jl and the 'course' projects [StatistcalRethinkingStan](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingStan.jl) and [StatisticalrethinkingTuring](https://github.com/StatisticalRethinkingJulia/StatisticalRethinkingTuring.jl)

 An early, experimental version of [StructuralCausalModels.jl](https://github.com/StatisticalRethinkingJulia/StructuralCausalModels.jl) is also included as a dependency in the StatisticalRethinking.jl package.
 In the meantime I will definitely keep my eyes on [Dagitty.jl](https://github.com/Shmuma/Dagitty.jl), [Omega.jl](https://github.com/zenna/Omega.jl) and [CausalInference.jl](https://github.com/mschauer/CausalInference.jl).
 In particular Dagitty.jl has very similar objectives as StructuralCausalModels.jl and over time might replace it in the StatisticalRethinkingJulia ecosystem.
-For now, StructuralCausalModels does provide ways to convert DAGs to Daggity and ggm formats.
+For now, StructuralCausalModels does provide ways to convert DAGs to Dagitty and ggm formats.

 The in v3 added introduced dependency [StatsModelComparisons.jl](https://github.com/StatisticalRethinkingJulia/StatsModelComparisons.jl) which provides PSIS and WAIC statistics for model selection is deprecated in v4.
 For PSIS and LOO ParetoSmooth.jl is now used and WAIC has been moved to StatisticalRethinking.jl